Last Updated on 17 February, 2021 by Veronica

 16. Petrified Forest (and traversing fossilized logs)

-17. Meteor Crater (and see one of the best preserved craters in the world)
+17. Meteor Crater (and see one of the best-preserved craters in the world)

-Meteor Crater is a huge crater left by an asteroid that traveled at more than 26,000 miles per hour about 50,000 years ago.
+Meteor Crater is a huge crater left by an asteroid that traveled more than 26,000 miles per hour about 50,000 years ago.

 18. Oatman (and wandering among donkeys as if it were the old American West)